Many of you probably think that I no longer am self-impressed or even dazzled when I forecast something that turns out to be true.

 I appreciate that.

-I will explain how, because I'm sure many of you think that's not possible, and I will explain how in mere moments.
+I will explain how, because I'm sure many of you think that's not possible.

 What's on your mind, Jesse?

-The book is entitled Own Yourself, so it's a book on self-slavery.
+The book is entitled Own Yourself.

-Uh-oh, no, Rush, it's a book on self-reliant, individual.
+So it's a book on self-slavery.

-Well, the reason I address it to young men is because I really believe that the the older generations, uh, those of us who are born after 1950 are pretty much already uh addicted to government and give out and hand handouts, bailouts, and you name it, and it's it's gonna take a young a new generation of of individualists to bring us out of this.
+Well, the reason I address it to young men is because I really believe that the older generations, those of us who were born after 1950, are pretty much already addicted to government and give out hand-out bailouts and you name it.

 It'll still exist, but it'll be of a different structure and foundation.

-Yet it's always rebounded.
+Yet, it's always rebounded.

-And if you look into research of this, you'll find that that every two or three generations, just exactly what Jesse is saying here, every two or three generations, you have a group of young people that just refuse to put up with it all.
+And if you look into research of this, you'll find that every two or three generations, just exactly what Jesse is saying here, every two or three generations, you have a group of young people that just refuse to put up with it all.

-And it it takes many forms.
+And it takes many forms.

 I don't think that everybody born after 1950 has become dependent yet.

-Grand design, Franklin Delano Roosevelt.
+Grand design, Franklin Delano Roosevelt, that's all they've got.

-What are they gonna do?
+What are they going to do?

 They're not going to oppose any policy that might lower taxes that they know will come their way.